engeir/volcano-cooking/README.md

 > Let's make some volcanoes erupt!

 __NOTE:__ The created dates MUST start before the model start.
 Running CESM2 from year 1850 with the first eruption in 1850 will make it crash.
-Setting the first eruption in 1849, however, will make it run.
+Setting the first eruption to 1849, however, will make it run.
+The same goes for the end, the model must stop prior to the last event, otherwise it will crash.
+This project will make sure one event is placed ahead of the `init` year, but the end will vary depending on number of events created and their frequency.

 ## TODO